Fylde Drug and Alcohol Rehab Treatment Centres

 What Causes Drug and Alcohol Addiction?

-There are no clear answers to the causes of addiction as each person’s reasons for turning to drugs and alcohol can be different.
-There are factors that may make it more likely for a person to have a drug addiction or alcohol problem.
+There are no clear answers to the causes of addiction, as each person’s reasons for turning to drugs and alcohol can be different.
+Some factors may make it more likely for a person to have a drug addiction or alcohol problem.

-Mental illness can sometimes play a part in addiction.
-People that suffer from depression or anxiety may initially self-medicate with drugs or alcohol.
-For a time, it may work but eventually, this can worsen the conditions, causing you to fall into a spiral of abusing substances more to try and gain the same “positive” effects.
+• Mental Health: Research suggests that people who suffer from depression or anxiety may self-medicate with drugs or alcohol.
+For a time, it may work, but eventually, this can worsen the conditions, causing a spiral of abusing substances more to try and gain the same “positive” effects.

 A private drug and alcohol rehab like Ocean Recovery offers residential treatment.
 This is when you move into the facility for the duration of your addiction treatment programme.
 We believe it is the most effective form of addiction treatment and holds many benefits.